Covid Information Page

 Some important reminders;

-- Adults in school do 2 tests a week to ensure school is a safe place to work and learn.
-We have 100% take up on these tests.
-We are very confident that this is a really positive step for everyone's health and safety.
+Upto February 21st 2022 (when COVID guidance changed), adults in school were asked to complete 2 tests a week to ensure the school is a safe place to work and learn.
+We had a 100% take up on these tests.
+We are very confident that this was a really positive step for everyone's health and safety.